open-ce/open-ce/README.md

 #### Building within a container

 Passing the `--container_build` argument to the `open-ce build env` command will create a container image and perform the actual build inside of a container based on that image.
 This will provide a "clean" environment for the builds and make builds more system independent.
 It is recommended to build with this option as opposed to running on a bare metal machine.
-The `--container_build` command does not currently work with `podman`.
 For more information on the `--container_build` option, please see [`doc/README.open_ce_build.md`](doc/README.open_ce_build.md#open-ce-build-env-sub-command).

 ### Building a Single Feedstock